graphql-java/graphql-java/README.md

 I would appreciate any feedback via Twitter [@andimarek](https://twitter.com/andimarek) or Pull request/Issue.

+There is also the #jvm channel in the slack GraphQL Team.
+[Join here](https://graphql-slack.herokuapp.com/).

 ### License

 graphql-java is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.